Loop-induced masses for the first two generations with optimum flavour violation: Summary and further issues

 Large flavour changing neutral currents mediated by the gauge boson of new gauge symmetry are inherently present in this kind of framework.
 They put the strongest constraint on the scale of new physics.
 As we have shown in this study, the flavour changing couplings can be ordered in such a way that their strengths in the $1$-$2$ sector are the smallest.
 This is phenomenologically favourable since the most stringent constraint on flavour violations comes from the $1$-$2$ sector, in particular, from $K^0$-$\overline{K}^0$ mixing and $\mu$-$e$ conversion in nuclei.
 The smallness of flavour changing couplings in $1$-$2$ is proportional to the difference between the charges of the first and second-generation fermions under the new gauge symmetry.
 The latter cannot be made arbitrarily small, as complete degeneracy in these charges leads to the strictly massless first generation.
 This correlation is then explored to find the optimum strength of flavour violation through a comprehensive numerical analysis, and we find that the down-type quark sector predominantly governs this optimization.
 If the down quark mass is to be reproduced within the $3 \sigma$ range of its present value extracted from the lattice computation, then the mass of the $U(1)_F$ gauge boson can not be lower than $10^3$ TeV provided that all the flavour constraints are satisfied.
 This lower limit is smaller by nearly two orders of magnitude in comparison to our previous frameworks proposed along the same lines \cite{Mohanta:2022seo,Mohanta:2023soi}.

 It is remarkable that extending the SM with a single abelian gauge symmetry can enable its gauge sector to support radiative mass generation for lighter fermions.
 However, there are areas where this framework requires further improvement.
 For example, \begin{itemize} \item Calculability is not fully achieved because the Yukawa sector of the theory still contains numerous couplings.
 These couplings may be reduced if $U(1)_F$ is replaced with a gauge symmetry under which the three generations transform as an irreducible representation (see, for example, \cite{Mohanta:2023soi}).
 However, this would enrich the gauge sector, and it remains to be seen whether the salient features of the minimal gauge sector presented here can be retained.
-Another option to reduce Yukawa couplings to some extent is to implement this scheme in models that provide quark-lepton unification \cite{Georgi:1974sy,Fritzsch:1974nn,Pati:1974yy} at high energies. \item The lowest scale of new physics remains at $10^3$ TeV.
+Another option to reduce Yukawa couplings to some extent is to implement this scheme in models that provide quark-lepton unification \cite{Georgi:1974sy,Fritzsch:1974nn,Pati:1974yy} at high energies. \item Although the framework accounts for the hierarchical nature of charged fermion masses, it does not explain the smallness of mixing in the quark sector.
+This is because the underlying symmetries and the field content of the model allow different and arbitrary tree-level Yukawa couplings for the up-type and down-type quarks.
+Frameworks with an improved degree of calculability can address this issue. \item The lowest scale of new physics remains at $10^3$ TeV.
 While this scale, or even a larger one, does not hinder the core mechanism discussed here, the significant separation between it and the electroweak scale poses a challenge.
 This separation can be managed at the expense of fine-tuning in the generic case.
 However, in more ambitious theories where the parameters of the scalar potential are also calculable, this becomes a concrete problem. \end{itemize} We believe that the above issues require a set of systematic investigations to establish further the validity and robustness of the radiative mass generation scheme.